Anonymous180130/organizational-problems-in-software-development/README.md

 Further detailed descriptions of the cases in the thesis, with clearer case modelling diagrams and task-driven zoom-in diagrams.

 6.ComplexityComputionProject:
-Contains code files for complexity computation.
+Contains code files for complexity calculations and causal analysis for EFA, CFA.

 7.Question framework enhancements:
 The problem framing approach and its underlying concepts are introduced and explained concretely through a zoom-in case.